 He looked around the room, meeting the eyes of the very people before him, before he continued, "As you all know, the kingdom of Androva has always had the tradition of selecting wives for the heir next in line to the throne, through well-sorted out alliances."

-Some of the officials in the court nodded their heads in approvals, while debutantes of the season held their head high, like they were the already the wives of the heir next in line to the throne, while the chaperones and the mothers in the court had a glimmer of mischieves in their eyes, calculating how it'll be their family to produce the next queen.
+Some of the officials in the court nodded their heads in approval, while debutantes of the season held their heads high, like they were already the wives of the heir next in line to the throne, while the chaperones and the mothers in the court had a glimmer of mischief in their eyes, calculating how it would be their family to produce the next queen.

 "Which has been practised by my ancestors and the ones before me.
 But…" Everyone's breath hitched as they waited to hear what this was.

-Murmurs began to rise up, 'Why the but, what does he mean by but?'
+Murmurs began to rise, 'Why the but, what does he mean by but?'

 He continued, silencing the murmurs, "as I said, but this year will be different, for I have two sons and only one heir to the throne."